CENTELLA ASIATICA IN AYURVEDA AND MODERN MEDICINE: AN INSIGHT INTO ITS BIOACTIVE COMPOUNDS AND CLINICAL PROSPECTS

 ABSTRACT

-Keywords: Medicinal Properties, C. asiatica, Gotu kola, Natural compounds, Ayurvedic properties, Terpenoids, Flavonoids.
+Keywords: Medicinal Properties, C. asiatica, Gotu kola, Natural compounds, Ayurvedic properties, Terpenoids, Flavonoids

 [Full Text Article]